quantumsim/quantumsim/doc/source/architecture/index.rst

     \end{pmatrix},
     \right\}.

-This basis can be constructed in Quantumsim with :func:`qs2.bases.general` and is used as a default basis in Quantumsim.
+This basis can be constructed in Quantumsim with :func:`quantumsim.bases.general` and is used as a default basis in Quantumsim.

 StateBase representation
 --------------------